Mchapa817/Animal_Shelter_Analysis_and_Visualization/README.md

 ![Cleaned Intakes](https://github.com/Mchapa817/Animal_Shelter_Analysis_and_Visualization/blob/main/Cleaned%20Data.png)

 # Analyzing
-The set as a whole contains animals from typical dogs and cats to a mix of wildlife.
+The data set contains animal types from typical household dogs and cats to a mix of wildlife.
 I decided to focus on trends in population over time to see what patterns could be found.
 One notable portion was a larger bat population than I would have originally guessed.
 This led me to research the native bat population in Austin and find that the increased numbers of bats coincided with the bats breeding seasons.

-Another notable trend is that the number of animals picked up goes up on average in the colder mounths.
-Additional reserach on this finding allowed me to discover that as the winter months bring in colder temperatures, members of the communitity are more likely to report strays.
+Another notable trend is that the number of animals picked up goes up on average in the colder months.
+Additional research on this finding allowed me to discover that as the winter months bring in colder temperatures, members of the community are more likely to report strays.

 Finally, I had decided to examine the breakdown of sexes for the intake animals.
 The key here is that dogs/cats are often "fixed".
 The status of their sex can indicate if the animal has either been abandoned or lost.

 ![Breed and Color Split Intake](https://github.com/Mchapa817/shelter_workbook/assets/124482275/dd4f4788-3611-4fec-a5d8-abae1f732228)